ortus-docs/redis-cache/essentials/installation.md

 ```

 {% hint style="info" %}
-This will spin up using Docker a standalone redis instance, a redis cluster, and redis insight for database inspection.
+Using Docker, this will spin up a standalone Redis instance, a Redis cluster, and Redis insight for database inspection.
 {% endhint %}

 ## Lucee Setup